-Figure 6.2 (a) Annual average number of days per year where daily maximum temperature exceeds 30°C (hot days) over mainland Portugal, for historical period (1971-2000) and for the future periods considering different GHG emission scenarios. (b) Future projected changes in the average number of hot days, considering the 1971-2000 period as reference. (c) Multi-model spread in future projected changes in average number of hot days, considering the anomalies between different models.
+Figure 6.2 (a) Annual average number of days per year where daily maximum temperature exceeds 30°C (hot days) over mainland Portugal, for historical period (1971-2000) and for the future periods considering different GHG emission scenarios. (b) Future projected changes in the average number of hot days, considering the 1971-2000 period as reference. (c) Multi-model spread in future projected changes in average number of hot days, considering the 1971-2000 period as reference.
+The spread is quantified by the standard deviation of the anomalies between different models.
 Grid-points where the change signal does not agree in at least 66% of the models is identified by dotted hatching (no occurrences for TxG30).